DonMills/s3encrypt/README.md

 ## Encryption
 1. This takes the file,
-2. generates a KMS envelope key
+2. generates a KMS envelope key tied to a supplied EncryptionContext value
 3. generates a local data encryption key
 4. encrypts the file with the data key
 5. encrypts the data key with the envelope key